Automattic/component-themes/src/themes/README.md

 ## Theme

+A "Stranger Theme" is in a directory, just the same as a regular WordPress theme, except that the contents of the directory differs.
+The directory includes a special `index.php` file and a `theme.json` file.

-Each theme is a JSON file that contains one object.
+Each theme's `theme.json` is a JSON file that contains one object.
 The only requirement for the theme is that the object has the keys `name` and `slug` which identify the theme.

 **That said, the JSON file is not intended to be edited directly!** It is intended to be read and modified by tools.
 The owner of a site or a theme developer might have an app to customize styles, layout, and settings.
 An advanced theme developer might use command-line tools to build the styles and components into the theme with their own editor.